 - Great natural aroma that is very lightweight and calming

 - Mild: Can be combined with other products with active ingredients

 Things to think about:

-- Since the product has natural perfumes and ingredients, it could be sensitizing to eczema-prone skin
+- Since the product has natural ingredients, it could be sensitizing to eczema-prone skin

-If you do not have sensitive, eczema-prone skin and love some luxury in your skincare, the ZELEN Life Toner could be your go-to toner round the year.
+If you love clean skincare products and love some luxury in your routine, the ZELEN Life Toner could be your go-to toner around the year.
 While most products for oily skincare dry the skin out, a soothing, moisturizing toner like this could be the addition your skincare routine needs.

 - Come with the wipes- travel friendly

 - Great exfoliating ingredients

 Salicylic acid 2%., acetone, alcohol (13% v/v), glycolic acid, hamamelis virginiana (witch hazel) extract